CastleLab/COMP3021-2020Fall-PA1-Student-Version/README.md

 Your additional tests should be put in the `AdditionalTests` class in folder `src/test/java/castle/comp3021/assignment`.

+We use JaCoCo test coverage runner in IntelliJ to measure branch coverage.

 ## Obfuscated Version

 We provide an obfuscated demo program which implements Jeson Mor.